FenrirWolf4566/observability/README.md

 ## <span style="color: #33ff57;"> Containernet: virtual network with docker </span>

-The aim of this section was to create a complete virtual network architecture.
-We started whith satndard Mininet hosts but Docker is more convenient for Open Telemetry usage.
+This section aimed to create a complete virtual network architecture.
+We started with standard Mininet hosts but Docker was more convenient for OpenTelemetry usage.
-That why we used Containernet ([github](https://github.com/containernet/containernet)) which is a Mininet based project allowing Docker as Host.
+Therefore we used [Containernet](https://github.com/containernet/containernet) which is a Mininet based project allowing Docker as Host.

-This section was used to create a simple example of Containernet, see below:
+The picture below represents a simple example of Containernet:

 ![containernet_example](./assets/containernet_example.webp)

-### <span style="color: #5733ff;"> Run a example </span>
+### <span style="color: #5733ff;"> Run an example </span>

 **<span style="color: #ff5733;">Prerequisites</span>**